pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Enduring object
 ---------------

-The generic base class :class:`~eventsourcing.dcb.domain.EnduringObject` extends the :ref:`perspective <Perspective>` class, and is similar to :doc:`event-sourced aggregates </topics/tutorial/part2>`.
-Each instance has a unique continuity ID, which should be stored in the :data:`~eventsourcing.dcb.domain.EnduringObject.id` attribute.
+The generic base class :class:`~eventsourcing.domain_new.EnduringObject` extends the :ref:`perspective <Perspective>` class, and is similar to :doc:`event-sourced aggregates </topics/tutorial/part2>`.
+Each instance has a unique continuity ID, which should be stored in the :data:`~eventsourcing.domain_new.EnduringObject.id` attribute.
 The continuity ID is used as a tag in its consistency boundary, and to tag new decisions.

 The ``__init__`` method and the command methods of enduring objects must be decorated with the library's